huataihuang/docs.cloud-atlas.dev/architecture/virtual/bhyve/bhyve-vm.md

 sidebar_position: 2
 ---

-# run ubuntu in bhyve
+# run VM in bhyve

 prepare for machine learning